Nsikaktopdown/starwars-trivago/Readme.md

 # Star Wars Universe

-Test project from Trivago
+Coding Test from Trivago

 ## Getting Started
-This project was built base on the requirement from  the Zealpath invite.
+This test was built base on the requirement from the Zealpath invite.

 ### My Approach